OuhscBbmc/data-science-practices-1/ch-example-dashboard.md

 ### Tables page

-The Spaghetti plots should provide the user with a feel of the trends.
-The tables supplement with exactness, especially the exactness of (a) the actual *y* value and (b) the frequency of the longitudinal values.
+The [tables provide exactness](https://ouhscbbmc.github.io/data-science-practices-1/dashboard-1.html#tables), especially the exactness of (a) the actual *y* value and (b) the frequency of the longitudinal values.
 These tables make it easier to see if you're inadvertently plotting multiple values for the same month, or if some month is missing.
 In the future, we can add a 'Download as CSV' button if anyone requests it.

 Another advantage of the tables is that all measures are visible in the same screen.
 A typical program-month table will have at least 6 columns: `program_code`, `month`, `model`, outcome measure, process measure, and disruptor measure.
 If this is difficult to do, then the upstream scribe probably isn't doing its job well.
 These tables should be almost untouched from the rds files created in the 'load-data' chunk.